Corneal Refractive Therapy

 Can I set up a flexible spending account (FSA) for CRT?

 Yes, provided that you have access to an FSA through your employer.
-An FSA allows you to allocate pre-tax dollars toward qualified healthcare expenses including CRT.
+An FSA allows you to allocate pre-tax dollars toward qualified healthcare expenses including Corneal Refractive Therapy.

 Currently there is no definite proof that CRT prevents or slows myopia progression.
 In fact the FDA approval for CRT does not permit the manufacturer from making such a claim.
 However there is mounting evidence suggesting that CRT indeed can reduce the natural rate of childhood myopic progression.
-Dr. Chou at EyeLux Optometry has provided information about this in a commonly cited laypersons' article on myopia control.
-For technical information, read this article on regulating myopia which EyeLux Optometry's Dr. Chou co-authored with the inventor of CRT.
+For technical information, read this article on regulating myopia which EyeLux Optometry’s Dr. Chou co-authored with the inventor of CRT.

 How do I find out if I’m a candidate for CRT?